kognise/obsidian-aviation/FAR/Volume 1/A Definitions and general requirements/0001 Definitions and abbreviations.md

 *Forward wing* means a forward lifting surface of a canard configuration or tandem-wing configuration airplane.
 The surface may be a fixed, movable, or variable geometry surface, with or without control surfaces.

 *Full flight simulator (FFS)* means a replica of a specific type; or make, model, and series aircraft cockpit.
-It includes the assemblage of equipment and computer programs necessary to represent aircraft operations in ground and flight conditions, a visual system providing an out-of-the-cockpit view, a system that provides cues at least equivalent to those of a three-degree-of-freedom motion system, and has the full range of capabilities of the systems installed in the device as described in part 60 of this chapter and the qualification performance standards (QPS) for a specific FFS qualification level.
+It includes the assemblage of equipment and computer programs necessary to represent aircraft operations in ground and flight conditions, a visual system providing an out-of-the-cockpit view, a system that provides cues at least equivalent to those of a three-degree-of-freedom motion system, and has the full range of capabilities of the systems installed in the device as described in [[Volume 2/D Airmen/0060 Flight simulation training device initial and continuing qualification and use.md|part 60 of this chapter]] and the qualification performance standards (QPS) for a specific FFS qualification level.

 *Glider* means a heavier-than-air aircraft, that is supported in flight by the dynamic reaction of the air against its lifting surfaces and whose free flight does not depend principally on an engine.